servicebinding/spec/README.md

 # Service Binding

 A Service Binding describes the connection between a [Provisioned Service](#provisioned-service) and a [Workload Projection](#workload-projection).
 It **MUST** be codified as a concrete resource type with API version `servicebinding.io/v1beta1` and kind `ServiceBinding`.
-An implementation **MAY** support other version of this specification which define additional API versions.
+An implementation **MAY** support other versions of this specification which define additional API versions.
 Multiple `ServiceBinding` objects can refer to the same service.
 Multiple `ServiceBinding` objects can refer to the same workload.
 For portability, the schema **MUST** comply to the exemplar CRD found [here][sb-crd].

 > Note: Restricting service binding to resources within the same namespace is strongly recommended.
 Implementations that choose to support cross-namespace service binding must provide a security model that prevents attacks like privilege escalation and secret enumeration, as well as a deterministic way to declare target namespaces.